Fannie Mae Homeready Income Limits | 2023

 Like the HomeReady program, the Home Possible loan:

-One of the most significant differences between these two programs is the minimum credit score.
+One of the main differences between these two programs is the minimum credit score.
 Many lenders require a credit score of at least 660 to qualify for a Home Possible loan.
 HomeReady, on the other hand, is typically available with a FICO score of 620 or higher.

 No, you do not need to have good credit to use HomeReady.
 You don’t even have to have average credit.
-The HomeReady mortgage program is available to buyers with credit scores starting at 620.
+This mortgage program is available to buyers with credit scores starting at 620, provided they meet the HomeReady income limits.

 Fannie Mae has given all of its approved mortgage lenders authority to underwrite and approve HomeReady mortgages.
 Your lender may be opting out, and that’s okay.
 There are plenty of approved mortgage lenders who can help you.
 Call up a couple of other lenders until you find one that does offer this program.

-No. The MyCommunityMortgage (MCM) program was retired by Fannie Mae in late 2015.
+No. Late in 2015, Fannie Mae retired the MyCommunityMortgage (MCM) program.
 HomeReady is a newer mortgage program launched in December 2015.
-It’s not the same as a MyCommunityMortgage and, in some respects, HomeReady can be viewed as a replacement.
+It’s not the same as a MyCommunityMortgage, and, in some respects, HomeReady can be viewed as a replacement.

 The HomeReady mortgage program requires a minimum down payment of 3 percent.
 If you purchase a $250,000 home, for example, you’d need at least $7,500 down to qualify for HomeReady.

-Yes, the HomeReady program limits borrowers to a 50 percent debt-to-income ratio.
+Yes, the HomeReady program limits borrowers to a 50 percent debt-to-income ratio, and this ratio typically includes all household income, aligning with the selling guide for the program.

 Yes, the HomeReady program requires borrowers to pay private mortgage insurance (PMI) when they borrow more than 80 percent of the home’s value.
 PMI cancels automatically once the loan reaches 78 percent LTV.